 Weird Sports: A New Book and Photo Essay by Sol Neelman

-“Riders racing ostriches is a common sport in Africa,” says Sol Neelman.
-“It’s also part of the fun had during the annual International Camel Races in Virginia City, Nevada."
+“Riders racing ostriches is a common sport in Africa,” says Neelman.
+“It’s still not exactly clear how it arrived in Virginia City, Nevada, the famed home of the TV western Bonanza.
+Thankfully, though, it’s part of the fun had during the annual International Camel Races.”

 You’d think Sol Neelman has seen it all: the “weird sports” photographer has stationed himself on Montana’s wintery slopes while people sitting on barstools with skis whiz downhill; he’s sat hunched inside the dark studios of San Francisco’s Golden Gate Knights where lightsaber-wielding participants practice the ways of the Jedi; and he’s pointed his lens at racecar-tractor-speedboats ripping through the swamps of Florida.
 This specialized niche he’s tapped into unexpectedly materialized into a new career path, as well as a photo book, Weird Sports (Kehrer Verlag, 2011), and soon, a second installment, Weird Sports 2.